statds/practicing-git-mileskee/learningGit.md

 Learn how to launch and grow your open source project with the Open Source Guides.

 I am adding some lines to this.
 Now, I'm going to commit these lines to the GitHub Repo.
-I'm alos going to do some typos to fix in a mineute.
+I'm also going to do some typos to fix in a minute.